hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Define each term in Kinetic Hamiltonian (continuum version)
 **Prompt:**
-Now you will be instructed to construct each term in the matrix, namely {var}.
+You will be instructed to construct each term in the matrix, namely {var}.
 {Description}
-You should recall that {expression_Kinetic}.
+You should recall that {expression_kinetic}.
 Return the expression for {var} in the Kinetic Hamiltonian, and substitute it into the Kinetic Hamiltonian {kinetic_symbol}.

 Use the following conventions for the symbols (You should also obey the conventions in all my previous prompts if you encounter undefined symbols.
 If you find it is never defined or has conflicts in the conventions, you should stop and let me know):